 Children of this age are interested in animals, vehicles, and places like the beach or the zoo.
-Software and applications that have heavy emphasis on traditionally formal academic areas (for example, literacy and numeracy) are inappropriate, but visual discrimination skills, such as matching colors and shapes, are appropriate.
+Software and applications that have heavy emphasis on traditionally formal academic areas (e.g., literacy and numeracy) are inappropriate, but visual discrimination skills, such as matching colors and shapes, are age appropriate.
 Children in this age group are generally farsighted and are still developing their binocular vision.
-Therefore, they can more easily view larger print and pictures.
+Therefore, they can view more easily larger print and pictures.
 Because children prefer red and yellow colors, suitable visuals for these toys are bright and based on primary colors.
 Children's attention spans are short, so appropriate visuals in software are those that offer variety in what they are presenting the child through the use of lots of movement, large characters, or energetic sound effects.
-If children can bond with a character through the use of a plush toy (or a smart toy personalized for the child) before seeing them present content onscreen, children stand to learn more new skills from that character onscreen.
+Children stand to learn more new skills from a character onscreen if they initially bond with that character through the use of a plush toy (or a smart toy personalized for the child.